 PAF and Winning

 Playing at paf.com, players have to deposit a minimum of €10.
-Keep in mind that this is a site that isn’t really set up for lotteries, but more for gambling and betting in general. €10 is also the minimum amount that can be withdrawn from your winnings and in the words of PAF the maximum amount that can be withdrawn “is also affected by the length of our customer relationship with you”.
+Keep in mind that this is a site that isn’t set up for lotteries, but more for gambling and betting in general. €10 is also the minimum amount that can be withdrawn from your winnings and in the words of PAF the maximum amount that can be withdrawn “is also affected by the length of our customer relationship with you.”
 They make two payments a day and your money – your winnings – will be in your bank account between 3 to 7 banking days.

 Bonuses at Paf.com

-There appears to be a bunch of bonuses, but no clear information when they happen or how they happen.
-What is worse is the few that are described in the terms and conditions all references using a code, but no information on when they actually kick in or how to get the code.
+There appears to be a bunch of bonuses, but no specific information when they happen or how they happen.
+What is worse is the few that are described in the terms and conditions all references using a code, but no information on when they kick in or how to get the code.

 Why Do They Do It?

 PAF is publically owned and was established in 1966 to generate money for charities.
 Initially, they offered gaming on international and local ferries on the Baltic Sea but expanded this to online gaming.
-Save the Children and Red Cross are only two of the many charities that benefit.
-The only problem I have in looking at their 2013 Annual Report, is that less than 3% of their income actually goes to the charities.
+Save the Children, and Red Cross are only two of the many charities that benefit.
+The only problem I have in looking at their 2013 Annual Report, is that less than 3% of their income goes to the charities.
 Then again, that does mean more for prizes and winnings – I think.

 The Bottom Line at PAF

 Folks, this is a gaming site that has thrown three lotteries into what they offer.
 Pick 3 picks three numbers and then run the game – there are three levels of payout, and it is not going to put you in the position to run out and buy a Ferrari!
 Good fun (what the heck) to sit and play, but with a top prize of €800ish depending on what you are betting, definitely not going to challenge the jackpots of US Powerball or Mega Millions.